howsayhao/hj_reg_auto/README.md

 In SystemRDL, components have various properties to determine their behavior.
 For built-in properties, there are general component properties and specific properties for each component type (`field`, `reg`, `addrmap`, etc.) in SystemRDL.
 Each property is associated with at least one data type (such as integer, boolean, string, etc).
 In addition to build-in properties, SystemRDL also supports for user-defined properties, and HRDA tool pre-defines some user-defined properties to assist RTL module generation process, which are concretely specified in [User-defined Property](#user-defined-property).

-All general component properties supported by HRDA are described in [Table ](#), and other supported component-specific properties are discussed in following chapters.
+All general component properties supported by HRDA are described in [Table](#), and other supported component-specific properties are discussed in following chapters.

 <>